Selling to Bad-Fit Customers Will Kill Your SaaS Startup

 When you're dealing with the wrong audience, those users will routinely ask you for discounts or try to haggle.
 They won't want to pay full price for your product, because they don't see the value in it—especially if they fail in using your product or struggle with the process.

 High churn rates

 If you put your product in front of the wrong users, you'll bleed customers.
 When those users get tired of trying to deal with a product that isn't helping them, they will stop trying to figure out your product.
 They'll cancel their subscription.

-And nothing is worse than making changes to please an audience that'll eventually disappears.
-It turns your time and investment into a waste.
+And nothing is worse than making changes to please an audience that'll eventually disappear.
+High churn rate turns your time and investment into a waste.
 Invest your resources into serving your Ideal Customers better instead.

 Poor team morale

 That situation isn't just rough for you as the head of the company.
 It's demotivating for the whole team that worked on developing your application.
 No one likes finding out their work was useless.

 Damage to your reputation